Pan-American Security Zone

-Despite formal complaints in December 1939 to Britain over the action against the Admiral Graf Spee off the River Plate, US implementation of the Zone was clearly to Britain's advantage.
+Despite formal US complaints in December 1939 to Britain over the Battle of the River Plate between British warships and the German warship Admiral Graf Spee, US implementation of the Zone was clearly to Britain's advantage.
 From early 1941, United States Navy convoy escorts eased British and Canadian difficulties by providing escorts; USN ships and aircraft were ordered to broadcast in clear any U-boat sightings, thus alerting British listeners.
 The Kriegsmarine (German navy) resented this "cheating" but they were instructed to avoid hostile acts against US ships so as not to give cause for a declaration of war.

 On 18 April 1941, Roosevelt extended the Pan-American Security Zone to longitude 26 degrees west, 2300 nmi east of New York and just 50 nmi short of Iceland, a major convoy staging area.